Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ginger protects against pathogens and toxins

-One study compared the effectiveness of ginger extract to antibiotics against streptococcus bacteria.
+One study compared the effectiveness of ginger extract with antibiotics against streptococcus bacteria.
 As part of the study, ginger was extracted in varying amounts from the plant's roots and leaves and diluted with water or ethanol.

 How to use ginger to treat sore throat